 I also like to line the baking sheet with parchment paper.
 This not only makes cleanup a snap, it prevents the cheese that melts down the sides of the potato from sticking, giving you a crisp cheese cracker underneath each potato.

-TIP: When making a small amount of bacon, it’s easiest to crisp it in the microwave.
+TIP: When making a small amount of thick-cut bacon, it's easiest to crisp it in the microwave.
 Just put down a triple layer of paper towels on a microwave safe plate, cover with a single layer of bacon, and then top with another triple layer of paper towels.
 Finish by stacking another plate on top to weigh the bacon down.
 Microwave at 800 watts for 2 minutes.
 Check the bacon and if it is not crisp yet, microwave for another minute.
+Thin bacon has a tendency to stick to the paper towels, so I don't recommend using this method if your bacon isn't thick.

 - 4 medium russet potatoes (600 grams / 21 ounces)